-The members of the H&S Committee are currently Mr. Cleary (Chair), Mr. Bloom, Ms. Dutton, Ms. Hooper, Ms. Montana and Mr. Richardson.
-Following the Meeting, Mr. Cleary will no longer be a member of the H&S Committee and Mr. Bloom will be appointed Chair of the H&S Committee.
-The H&S Committee met four times in 2023.
+The members of the H&S Committee are currently Mr. Bloom (Chair), Ms. Dutton, Ms. Hooper, Ms. Montana and Mr. Richardson.
+The H&S Committee met four times in 2024.
 All of these directors have a deep understanding of our approach to and management of operational risks.
 The purpose of the H&S Committee is to assist the Board in fulfilling its oversight role and other responsibilities.
 Some of the roles of the H&S Committee are to: